 Another element of China's surveillance state is a "social credit" system.
-While there is presently no single integrated nationwide social credit system, several major municipalities (including Beijing) have instituted schemes whereby individuals accumulate reputational points based on their "good" and "bad" behaviours.71 Bad behaviours can include visiting houses of worship too frequently or failing to help the police identify religious dissidents such as Falun Gong members.
+While there is presently no single integrated nationwide social credit system, several major municipalities (including Beijing) have instituted schemes whereby individuals accumulate reputational points based on their "good" and "bad" behaviors.
+The Bad behaviors can include visiting houses of worship too frequently or failing to help the police identify religious dissidents such as Falun Gong members.
 Low social credit scores can make it impossible for individuals to purchase train or airline tickets, or secure places for their children in desirable schools.
 The CCP apparently aspires to impose an integrated social credit system on the entire country.

 The social credit concept has been extended to include religious leaders.
-On 9th February 2021, the State Administration for Religious Affairs (SARA) launched a database, applicable to all faith groups, called the Administrative Measures for Religious Personnel, containing information on clergy, monks, priests and bishops.
-The system "will record 'rewards', 'punishments' received, including 'the revocation' of their ministry and 'other information'".72 These faith leaders will "have the obligation to 'support the leadership of the Chinese Communist Party, support the socialist system', 'resist illegal religious activities and religious extremism and resist infiltration of foreign forces that use religion".73 adding that eventually, religious minorities are "going to be oppressed by a system where they can't live and work in the society and continue to practice their faith."74
+On February 9th, 2021, the State Administration for Religious Affairs (SARA) launched a database, applicable to all faith groups, called the Administrative Measures for Religious Personnel, containing information on clergy, monks, priests and bishops.
+The system "will record 'rewards,' 'punishments' received, including 'the revocation' of their ministry and 'other information.'"
+These faith leaders will "have the obligation to 'support the leadership of the Chinese Communist Party, support the socialist system,' 'resist illegal religious activities and religious extremism and resist infiltration of foreign forces that use religion.'"

-Samuel Brownback, the U.S. ambassador for International Religious Freedom, warned that China's methods represent "the future of religious oppression",
+Samuel Brownback, the U.S. ambassador for International Religious Freedom, warned that China's methods represent "the future of religious oppression,"